Support the Music Department Become a Friends of Music Member!

-The Department of Music at Carson-Newman University (NASM accredited) can help you pursue your passion whether you are looking to perform, teach, or lead worship.
+The Department of Music can help you pursue your passion whether you are looking to perform, teach, or lead worship.
 We have a proud tradition of preparing our students to be capable and knowledgeable professionals steeped in the musical arts.
-Devoted to seeing students succeed, our faculty has earned a reputation for challenging students, pushing them to succeed while investing the time to nurture talents and fine-tune abilities.
-With a faculty to student ratio of less that 10:1, students reap the benefits of smaller classes with more individual attention.
+Devoted to seeing students succeed, our experienced and approachable faculty has earned a reputation for challenging students while pushing them to succeed.
+With a music faculty to student ratio of less than 10:1, students reap the benefits of smaller classes with more individual attention.
+Carson-Newman University is an institutional member of the National Association of the Schools of Music.

 Chair, Department of Music